Have you ever heard someone tell a story like this?

 They are hallmarked by challenges we faced, and the awesome way we overcame them.
 The spectacular, not the ordinary.

-No one is going to tell you about a piece of grass they found- they’ll tell you about the rare, stunningly beautiful flower that they discovered.
+No one is going to tell you about a piece of grass they found- they’ll tell you about the neon blue, hidden glacial lake that they discovered.

 Day 3 of the Kedar Tal trek is your flower, and it’s worth all the grass it takes to get there.